+7. Maia Gifts

 Located just off of busy Buchanan Street, Maia Gifts offers up an array of modern and aesthetically pleasing homeware including serveware, jewellery, gorgeous plant pots, candles and more.
-And not only can you visit the store IRL – but they have a lovely online store, too, meaning you can shop from the comfort of your sofa without popping into town.
-Visit their website here or check them out in store.
+Not only can you visit the store IRL – but they have a lovely online store, too, meaning you can shop from the comfort of your sofa without popping into town.
+Visit their website here or check them out in-store.

 8. Dear Green Coffee

 Dear Green Coffee Roasters, 13-27 East Campbell Street, G1 5DT

 Lockdown has seen a growth in the number of coffee aficionados as more people have purchased coffee machines to brew their own at home.
 If you’re buying for a caffeine lover, then head to one of the independent Glasgow coffee roasters and shops that is Dear Green Coffee.
 Whether they want to grind their own beans or just want ready-ground coffee to put into a cafetière then you’ll find a vast selection of these at Dear Green Coffee, ranging in notes, origins and roasts.
 You can also buy brewing equipment and even a subscription to receive their coffee regularly in the post.
 Take a look at their online shop here.